0xvaishnavi/Python-codes/README.md

 Code-23: Python program to print armstrong numbers.
 (Example: 153=1^3+5^3+3^3)

-Code-24: Python program to convert given temperature from Fahrenheit to Celsius
+Code-24: Python program to convert given temperature from Fahrenheit to Celsius.

+Code-25: Python program to convert time in minutes to time in hours and minutes.
+(Example: 136 minutes:- 2 hours 16 minutes)